mmistakes/minimal-mistakes/_posts/2019-06-15-weave-your-dx-out-of-silk.md

 ## 4.1 Kill the dogs

 The dogs will be easy to spot and don't be afraid to pull the trigger.
 The last thing a designer or an engineer wants to do is to work on a doomed project.
 Everyone will love you for it.
 If you see a lot of resistance from the team after you've made clear your intentions to stop it, you might want to understand this better.
 One effective approach is to give the team timebox to do everything they can fight from behind and make a good comeback.
-But not not overuse it, because it won't work nearly as well the second time around.
+But not overuse it, because it won't work nearly as well the second time around.

 ## 4.2 Accelerate the stars

 Killing the dogs might be the easiest part of this last step.
-The more difficult one comes from success, because success means that there will players from the old organization who stand to lose relative influence.
+The more difficult one comes from success, because success means that there will be players from the old organization who stand to lose relative influence.
 But recalling Conway's Law again, it will be a lot easier to scale these new lines of business because they were setup as such from the start.